Engee documentation

 • Common code

-The warning, stop_simulation, pause_simulation, info functions can only be used in code sections that are executed during model simulation.
+The functions warning, stop_simulation', `pause_simulation', `info can be used only in those sections of the code that are executed during the simulation of the model.

-Thus, although these functions are formally allowed in the Component struct code cell, in practice it makes no sense to place them there: this cell is intended only for describing the block structure and not for executable logic.
-To make diagnostic functions work correctly, they should be placed inside the supported simulation methods: Step method, Update method, Terminate method, or in Common code if the corresponding method is overridden there.
+So, although these functions are formally allowed in the Component struct code cell, in practice their placement there does not make sense: this cell is intended solely to describe the block structure, and not for executable logic.
+In order for diagnostic functions to work correctly, they must be placed inside the supported simulation methods: Step method, Update method, Terminate method, or in Common code if the corresponding method is redefined there.
 Example of correct placement:

 • Component struct code: